gloryofrobots/arza/README.md

 ```
 or better use pypy

-Currently, compilation via RPython toolchain does not supported but it can be done with some efforts
+Currently, compilation via RPython toolchain does not supported but it can be done with some efforts.
 There are no REPL for obin at the moment

 ## Features

-* Indentation-aware syntax inspired by F#, Haskell, Elixir and Python
+* Indentation-aware syntax inspired by F#, Haskell and Python
 * Persistant data structures (lists, tuples, maps)
 * Pattern matching
 * Lexical clojures and lambdas
+* Usual number of primitives (if-else, let-in, try-catch)
 * User defined operators
 * User defined types
 * Traits and interfaces